 Assemble the Rolls

-- Heap 2 tablespoons of filling on each leaf, fold the top of the cabbage leaf up over meat, then fold sides to the center, and roll away from yourself to encase completely.
+- Heap 2 tablespoons of filling on each cabbage leaf, fold the bottom of the cabbage leaf up over meat, then fold sides to the center, and roll away from yourself to encase completely.

 - Repeat until meat filling is gone.